Pancreatic Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Pancreatic Cancer

 The digestive juices are produced by exocrine pancreas cells and the hormones are produced by endocrine pancreas cells.
 About 95% of pancreatic cancers begin in exocrine cells.

 This summary provides information on exocrine pancreatic cancer.
-Refer to the PDQ summary on Islet Cell Tumors (Endocrine Pancreas) Treatment for information on endocrine pancreatic cancer.
+See the PDQ summary on Pancreatic Neuroendocrine Tumors (Islet Cell Tumors) Treatment for information on endocrine pancreatic cancer.

-Smoking and health history can affect the risk of developing pancreatic cancer.
+Smoking and health history can affect the risk of pancreatic cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for pancreatic cancer include the following:

 - Long-standing diabetes.